-The calculation of monthly EMI on home loans is based on the loan amount, the interest rate on loans and the tenure.
+The calculation of monthly EMI on home loans is based on the loan amount, the interest rate on loans, and the tenure.
 There is an inverse relationship between the EMI and the loan tenure.
-That is to say, if the loan tenure is long, then the EMI amount will be less on a monthly basis and vice versa.
+That is to say, if the loan tenure is long, then the EMI amount will be less every month and vice versa.
 However, it is also to be noted that there is a direct relationship between the tenure of the loan and its interest rates.
 So, if you opt for a longer tenure, then the amount you pay as interest will be much higher than if you opt for a short tenure period.
-Hence, careful analysis of different permutations and combinations are needed before you make a decision.
+Hence, careful analysis of different permutations and combinations is needed before you make a decision.

 Choose the Lender With Care:

 Do careful research before settling on a lender.
 Look for things such as terms and conditions of offering a loan, the interest rates, loan repayment options, customer service, charges for termination, etc., and go for the one that offers you the best package.